microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 `RootConstantOffsetInBytes` must be a multiple of 4.

-If the `HitObject` is a NOP-HitObject, or a `HitObject` constructed from a `RayQuery` without setting a shader table index, the return value is zero.
+If the `HitObject` is a NOP-HitObject or a `HitObject` constructed from a `RayQuery` without setting a shader table index, the return value is zero.

 ---